jalcine/website/src/_posts/2014-05-08-unit-testing-wintermute.markdown

 ## Enabling CMake's Test Driver

-Using CMake's test driver, [CTest][], isn't too difficult.
+Using CMake's test driver, [CTest][ctest], isn't too difficult.
 It requires the inclusion of a file and a few macro calls.
 The CTest Wiki [tells you how to do it][ctest_use] so I won't go into detail here.
 What I _will_ do is mention how I managed to make the process a bit easier.
 I have to note, the most annoying